 Come and see, stay awhile, and experience life in one of the most scenic outports in rural Newfoundland.
-Visit the historic, granite Rose Blanche Lighthouse, picnic on the rocks, walk the many trails throughout the community, talk to the residents, and enjoy a relaxing stay at the Lightkeepers Inn B&B, nestled between the harbour and the ocean.
+Visit the only granite lighthouse in Atlantic Canada, picnic on the rocks, walk the many trails throughout the community, talk to the residents, and enjoy a relaxing stay at the Lightkeepers Inn B&B, nestled between the harbour and the ocean.

 The Lighthouse Site, known locally as "The Neck" includes a parking lot surrounded by a Comfort Station, Craft Store/Admissions building, The Grub Box (takeout food kiosk), picnic tables, Fisherman's Museum, Bandstand with an outport-themed mural and dory, Interpretation Centre with a video showing the lighthouse restoration process, and The Lightkeepers Inn B&B